 - Get in touch directly with key figures of top projects.
-Possible way in to steward or make them members of the Foundation for Public Code.
+Possible way in to steward or make them partners of the Foundation for Public Code.

 - Get more social media followers since we are going to use those networks for this project.

 Formats, length and schedule